Hempstead board replaces parks commissioner

 The Hempstead Town Board on Tuesday night replaced a department commissioner who extended a town contract that has drawn scrutiny from federal law enforcement.

-The board voted 7-0 without discussion to appoint Frank Zangla as commissioner of the town parks department.
-He will be paid $120,000 annually, according to the town board resolution.
+The board voted 7-0 without discussion to appoint Frank Zangla, a park supervisor and the leader of the Elmont North Republican Club, as commissioner of the town parks department.
 He replaces Daniel Lino, who previously held the post.

 Lino filed for retirement last week, with an effective date of Feb.
 21, Hempstead spokesman Greg Blower said.